 All about WWOOF Australia

-Who we are, where we are and what we do.
+Who we are, where we are, what we do.

 WWOOF is a worldwide movement linking volunteers with organic farmers and growers to promote cultural and educational experiences based on trust and non-monetary exchanges, helping to build a sustainable global community.

-Today there are over 55 WWOOF groups all over the world, including Switzerland, Germany, France, Japan, UK, USA, Austria, Korea, New Zealand and Canada.
+Today there are over 55 WWOOF groups all over the world, including New Zealand, Ireland, Japan, USA, Austria, Korea, India and Canada.
 All WWOOF groups are independent, but operate in a similar way, by putting people into contact with each other.

 Throughout the world the WWOOF philosophy is the same; WWOOF hosts provide practical learning opportunities and meaningful experiences to travellers who stay with them, in exchange for between 4 and 6 hours volunteer assistance per day.

 From 1981 until July 2017 WWOOF Host details were printed in a list that was sent to WWOOF volunteers when they joined, and as the list of hosts grew, this list grew into the Australian WWOOF Book.
 As technology improved, opportunities arose to improve the way Host information could be provided to WWOOFers.
-The WWOOF Australia App was launched in August 2015 and in October 2017 the WWOOF Website platform was launched, with both Host and WWOOFer Profiles, messaging, forums, noticeboard, map and list searches and availability calendars for all members.
+In October 2017 the WWOOF Website platform was launched, with both Host and WWOOFer Profiles, messaging, forums, noticeboard, map and list searches and availability calendars for all members.
 The WWOOF Book was quickly made obsolete and is no longer printed.

-In 2020 the WWOOF Team developed a work from anywhere model in response initially to bushfires that began 6 kms from the WWOOF Office in November 2019 and finally reached the WWOOF Office grounds in early January 2020.
+In 2020 the WWOOF Team developed a remote work model in response initially to bushfires that began 6 kms from the WWOOF Office in November 2019 that finally reached the WWOOF Office grounds in early January 2020.
 The Office was saved by wonderful local volunteers, and eventually power was restored.
-The COVID-19 Pandemic followed shortly afterwards and the WWOOF Team decided that the “work from anywhere” model should be a permanent fixture, freeing up the WWOOF Team to visit Hosts and WWOOFers, once COVID restrictions allow, and manage the WWOOF Program from wherever they may be.
+The COVID-19 Pandemic followed shortly afterwards and the WWOOF Team decided that the “remote work” model should be a permanent fixture, freeing up the WWOOF Team to visit Hosts and WWOOFers, and manage the WWOOF Program from wherever they may be.

-The WWOOF Australia Team is located in Buchan, East Gippsland in the foothills of the Snowy Mountains.
-The WWOOF Team are on board to answer phones and emails during weekdays, with Traci being available to assist with all manner of enquiries.
-WWOOF Webmaster Shane and App Developer, James assist with web design, development and troubleshooting.
+The WWOOF Australia Team is located in Gippsland in the foothills of the Snowy Mountains.
+The WWOOF Team (Tameson, Emma and Skye) are on board to answer phones and emails during weekdays and are available to assist with all manners of enquiries.
+WWOOF Webmaster Shane and Developer, James assist with web design, development and troubleshooting.

-For contact details of WWOOF groups and information about WWOOFing in countries without a WWOOF Group, see WWOOF International.
+For contact details of all National WWOOF groups and information about WWOOFing in countries without a WWOOF Group, see WWOOF International.

 WWOOF Australia acknowledges the Traditional owners of the land on which we work.
 We honour the ongoing cultural & spiritual connections, heritage, customs & beliefs of Aboriginal people & pay respect to Elders past, present and emerging.